HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 }
 ```

-There are 7 arguments in total, 5 of which are optional as they have default values.
-The user has to specify the configuration file and the dataset file.
-The program by default uses a window size of 3, SteadyState as the evolutionary algorithm and, if IslandMigration is used, an island number of 4, a migration interval of 10 generations and a migration size of 10 individuals.
+The testcases of the final solution by LGP are computed and output to the file **testcases.txt**.
+It should be noted that each output is a list of doubles as the output is a vector.
+In this case it's a vector of one value, but still need to be treated as a list.
+How the difference is computed is up to the programmer, here I define the difference between an actual output and the corresponding expected output to be the sum of the differences between their individual values.

 ```
 private val verboseMSE = object : FitnessFunction<Double>() {

-    override fun fitness(outputs: List<Double>, cases: List<FitnessCase<Double>>): Double {
+    override fun fitness(outputs: List<List<Double>>, cases: List<FitnessCase<Double>>): Double {
         val difference = cases.zip(outputs).map { (case, actual) ->
             val expected = case.target
-            Math.abs(actual - expected)
+            actual.zip(expected).map { (singleActual, singleExpected) -> Math.abs(singleActual - singleExpected) }.sum()
         }.average()

         File("testcases.txt").bufferedWriter().use { out ->

             out.write("The average difference is ${difference}.\n")

             cases.zip(outputs).map { (expected, actual) ->
                 out.write("\tExpected: ${expected.target}, Actual: $actual\n")
             }

         }

         return 0.0
     }
 }
 ```

-The testcases of the final solution by LGP are computed and output to the file **testcases.txt**.
+The arguments are passed to the problem definition, and used to setup and run LGP.

 ```
 val problem = TimeSeriesExperiment(